jonatanSh/vcore/README.md

 its been deprecated from the challenge framework project the current status is work in progress.

-the backends (services) it supports for now are:
+the backends (services) it support for now are:

   1. docker: create images, run images async.